 A collaborative project with Ingham Institute of Applied Medical Research and funded by Community of Christ investigating spiritual care practices among health professionals working in traumatic injury rehabilitation.

-A collaboration project with the University of Sydney to determine the validity of a neurological
+A collaboration project with the John Walsh Centre for Rehabilitation Research, University of Sydney to determine the validity of a neurological assessment tool.

 A student project in collaboration with Flinders University.

-A collaborative project with the University of Sydney and funded by icare to develop a health maintenance tool for people with spinal cord injury.
+A collaborative project with the University of Sydney’s John Walsh Centre for Rehabilitation Research and funded by icare to develop a health maintenance tool for people with spinal cord injury.

 A collaborative project with Macquarie University to explore novel strategies for empirically measuring verbosity.